Call for Abstracts and Presentations

 * abstracts do not need to fit the suggested sub-topics

-How to Submit an Abstract: Abstracts must be submitted to firstname.lastname@example.org by April 15, 2021.
-It must be in MS-WORD (.doc or docx) or another text document format (no .pdfs) attached to the message.
-Abstracts must adhere to the template provided.
+How to Submit: Proposals and abstracts must be emailed to email@example.com by May 31, 2023.
+They must be in MS-WORD (.doc or docx) or another text document format (no .pdfs) and attached to the message.
+Proposals include all the information in the template provided in the link.
 The title shall indicate the abstract category code and the last name of the author.
-Please refer to Category List below.
 Please specify a requested amount of presentation time including a brief question-answer period if desired (i.e., 20 or 40 minutes).
-Abstracts that do not adhere to the instructions will be returned.
+Submissions that do not adhere to the instructions will be returned.

-Research Papers: Each author of an accepted research abstract will be invited to submit a full paper to be considered for publication in the 2021 AARST Symposium Proceedings.
-Such papers must be received by October 15, 2021.
+Research Papers: Each author of an accepted research abstract will be invited to submit a full paper to be considered for publication in the 2023 AARST Symposium Proceedings.
+Such papers must be received by October 15, 2023.
 Submittals by an author who has not registered for the Symposium by the August 15th deadline will not be considered.
-The refereeing of research papers is separate from, and independent of, the reviewing of the abstracts; the Proceedings is a peer-reviewed publication.
+The refereeing of research papers is independent of the Abstract review; the Proceedings are a peer-reviewed publication.
 Authors will receive grammar and syntax rules (rubrics) along with their abstract acceptance by email.
 Authors are solely responsible for obtaining all necessary permissions for published material.
 Authors will be notified if their paper has been accepted for publication, post-symposium.
-Papers are published post-symposium.

-All Presentation Submissions: Persons whose abstracts have been accepted will receive presenter guidelines with notice of acceptance, including information about how to submit slide presentations.
-AARST retains the rights to publish all slides on the AARST website for purposes of public dissemination unless the presenter specifically withholds permission to AARST.
+Notification: All individuals who have submitted proposals will be notified of acceptance decisions via email.
+Persons whose proposals and abstracts have been accepted will receive a notice of acceptance, tentative date and time and length of the session in the agenda, as well as speaker guidelines and information about submitting slide presentations and other deliverables and deadlines.
+AARST retains the rights to publish all slides on the AARST website for purposes of public dissemination unless the speaker/presenter withholds permission by written notification submitted to: firstname.lastname@example.org.

 The Symposium will make every effort to schedule oral presentations for eligible submitted abstracts but reserves the right to combine presentations, designate abstracts for poster sessions, and include invited presentations to deliver a diverse and effective program.

-Each year AARST offers extra courses during the pre- or post-symposium week, offered to attendees for continuing education credits.
-These are AARST-hosted courses and different than privately held courses.
-AARST promotes and manages the registration for these courses, but the educators are fully responsable for the content, presentation of and course completion certificates.
-All courses are NRPP approved or should be completed in the NRPP approval-process prior to the symposium.
-Course description submissions are emailed to: firstname.lastname@example.org and should include the following:
+Each year, AARST offers attendees continuing education credit courses on the day prior to the symposium.
+These AARST-hosted courses are different from privately held courses.
+AARST promotes and manages the registration for these courses, while the educators are fully responsible for the content, presentation of course completion certificates.
+All courses shall be NRPP-approved.

-Education days typically run 8:00 AM – 5:00 PM breaking at noon for a 1 hour lunch.
-AARST makes every effort to schedule non conflicting courses at the same time, as well as scheduling 2-6 hour courses opposite other complimentary blocks of time and courses.
-Submittals will be considered by the planning committee, and accepted based on non-repetition from the previous year, or high demand for courses.
-Educators will receive confirmation the submissions have been received and a timeline for reply and acceptance.
+Pre-symposium Training Day is typically Sunday of the symposium, 8:00 AM – 5:00 PM, breaking at noon for a one-hour lunch.
+AARST makes every effort to schedule non conflicting courses at the same time, as well as scheduling 2- through 8-hour courses opposite other complementary blocks of time and courses.
+Submittals will be considered by the planning committee and accepted based on demand and non-repetition from the previous year.
+Educators will receive a submission confirmation – and timeline for reply and acceptance.